jackilynt/ecommercebackend/README.md

 Create a MySQL database for the project.
 Update the database configuration in the .env file with your database credentials.
 Set the appropriate values for DB_NAME, DB_USER, and DB_PW.
+Note If developing from scratch clone this starter code https://github.com/coding-boot-camp/fantastic-umbrella

 ###### Usage
 Start the server: npm start or npm run dev (with nodemon for development).